Marty Markowitz

 Martin Markowitz (born February 14, 1945) is an American politician who served as the borough president of Brooklyn, New York City.
 He was first elected in 2001 after serving 23 years as a New York State Senator.
 His third and final term ended in December 2013.

 Early life and education

-He was born and raised in Crown Heights, Brooklyn, in a Jewish family.
+Martin Markowitz was born on February 14, 1945 in Crown Heights, Brooklyn to a Jewish family.
 His father, Robert, was a waiter at George & Sid's, a kosher delicatessen, but died when Marty was nine years old; his mother, Dorothy, moved the family to public housing in Sheepshead Bay.
 Markowitz graduated from Wingate High School in Brooklyn's Prospect Lefferts Gardens section in 1962.

 He took night classes at Brooklyn College for nine years, and received his bachelor's degree in political science in 1970.

 Political career

 Markowitz began his public service career in 1971, at the age of 26, by forming the Flatbush Tenants Council in the Brooklyn neighborhood of Flatbush.
 The organization grew into Brooklyn Housing & Family Services, which is the largest tenants advocacy organization operating in New York State today.